zoywongus/PokemonBattleAI/README.md

 # Status updates of project
 ```
+July 8: Implemented various moves and move effects for semi-common moves
 July 7: Finished 6v6 implementation (did some testing battles).
 Updated input/output interface.
 July 6: Implemented Trainer Class and functionality.
 Switch-in functions and checks implemented; not inserted in game logic yet
 June 30: Did lots of testing on stat and status moves.
 Fixed some mechanics (healing moves/critical hit) and bugs in accuracy.
 Added selfdestructing move mechanics for jokes.
 Added supported moves csv.
 Added more Pokemon samples to prepare for 6v6 implementation
 June 29: Added non damaging stat moves + non damaging status condition moves.
 Fixed some bugs for STAB, healing moves, and stat condition lists.
 June 24: 1v1 battling works (some move effects not implemented yet - still need more tests).
 Added some Pokemon to test around.
 Level 50 stats now automatically calculated for each Pokemon.
 June 23 (II): Status moves should be fully implemented now.
 Stat boosting moves should be fully implemented.
 Basic 1v1 mechanics should be complete.
 Basic non-damaging moves not in effect yet.
 Maybe test a bit more
 June 23: Added confusion effects to moves.
 Mechanics for acrobatics/struggle implemented.
 Implemented recoil-on-miss mechanics.
 Confusion moves and mechanics seem to be working.
 June 22: Added critical hit chances.
 Added mechanics for status conditions, and updated turn structuring.
 Did not fully test status moves yet (still have to update move effects)
 June 19: Updated some special/physical distinguishment.
 Updated attack damage calculations a bit
 ```